 Opening hours: thermalbank is open 24 hours a day, 7 days per week.
 Opening hours for other thermal springs and spas in Baden vary.

 Admission: Prices vary depending on the establishment.

-Stay overnight: Indulge all your senses with a stay at Atrium-Hotel Blume and enjoy comfortable, modern rooms; an in-house wellness centre and breakfast served in a unique gallery around the inner courtyard.
-Click here to check prices and book your stay.
+Stay overnight: Indulge all your senses with a stay at Atrium-Hotel Blume and enjoy comfortable, modern rooms; an in-house wellness center, and breakfast served in a unique gallery around the inner courtyard. > Click here to check prices and book your stay.